hyunkyu-Park/66DaysOfData.R2/README.md

  -Observe the cost function
  -Check it goes down in a reasonable rate
 ㆍ Data preprocessing for gradient descent - normalized data

+__Day 62__

+ㆍ Studied Deep learning for all season 1 lecture 18
+ㆍ Standardization
+ㆍ Overfitting
+ -Our model is very good with training data set (with memorization)
+ -Not good at test dataset or in real use
+ㆍ Solution for overfitting
+ -More training data!
+ -Reduce the number of features
+ -Regularization